-Low carb family favourite – this savory mince recipe has only 3g net carbs and with its simple ingredients is likely to make the entire family happy!
+Low carb family favourite – this savory mince recipe has only 3g net carbs and is totally family friendly.

 Pantry staple ingredients – easy ingredients and even easier to make it with what you have on hand.

-Quick and easy – There is very little active preparation and cooking time involved, and the steps are quick and simple!
-This is one easy dinner recipe we can all be grateful for.
+Quick and easy – this is one easy beef mince recipe we can all be grateful for.
 Ready in under 30 minutes.

-Thermal-cooker friendly – This is an easy recipe and I have included instructions for making the savoury mince with a Thermomix as well.
+Thermal-cooker friendly – an easy recipe and I have included instructions to make in the Thermomix as well.

-Savoury mince is very versatile.
+This beef mince recipe is very versatile.
 Below are the ingredients I have used.
-I doubt any drastic changes to the ingredients would adversely affect the outcome for a delicious minced beef meal.
+I doubt any drastic changes to ingredients would adversely affect the outcome for a delicious minced beef meal.

 Seasoning – I use smoked paprika and Italian Seasoning.
-Instead of salt (or Worcestershire sauce), I use Vegemite but you can, of course, use either or both.
+Instead of salt (or Worcestershire sauce), I use Vegemite, but you can use either or both.

 Canned Tomatoes – I used only the 2-3 tablespoons you see me add in the video.
-The great thing is you can add more if you want this to be richer, more tomatoey and great for dishes like pies or beef lasagna.
+You can add more if you want this to be richer, more tomatoey and great for dishes like pies or beef lasagna.
 You can also use something like passata or our napoletana sauce recipe.

-Vegetables – to keep the dish low carb I opted out of potatoes and peas (surprisingly removing the carrot from the nutrition calculations did not lower the carbs significantly).
+Vegetables – to keep the dish low carb I opted out of potatoes and frozen peas (surprisingly removing the carrot from the nutrition calculations did not lower the carbs significantly).
 You can use any vegetables you prefer.
-Mushrooms are delicious in this as are radish, turnips, or choko.
+Mushrooms are delicious as well as radish, turnips, or choko.

 How to Make It

 Step 1.
 Heat the oil in a large skillet over medium heat.
-Add the onion, garlic, carrot, and celery; sauté until the onion begins to soften.
+Add the onion, garlic, carrot, and celery; sauté until the onion softens.

 Step 2.
 Turn the heat up to medium-high.
 Add the mince, paprika and Italian Seasoning; stir and break up the mince.
 Cook, stirring occasionally until the meat is browned.